doctea/usb_midi_clocker/README.md

 - Write up controls/instructions/etc
 - Come up with a cooler name
 - Update docs to reflect all features
-- More efficient Akai APCMini screen output (don't need to send as many messages as we do, can just update when it needs to)
+- More efficient Akai APCMini display output (don't need to send as many messages as we do, can just update when it needs to)
 - ~~Enable switching between multiple projects~~ done
 - ~~Port to Teensy 4.1 and~~ (done - teensy version is now the main branch!)
 - Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?
 - Merge functionality with [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)
   - eg Euclidian sequencer
   - Or at least add some controls via the APCMini sliders, eg over the envelopes
-- Get it working in uClock/interrupts mode without crashes
+- Improve stability of clock by getting it working in uClock/interrupts mode without crashes
 - ~~Sync from external clock input (MIDI)~~ done
   - Sync from external clock input (CV)
 - ~~More outputs~~ - done, now works with 4 clock outs and 4 separate sequencer track outs